kmkz272/Echoes-SC-port/readme_echoes.txt

 if otis wins he gets bugged and stays still, i could not solve it yet.
 -echoes-10: the scientist does not open the door for bonus goods, i could not find why the scientist is not detected by the trigger.
+-echoes-11: lately, this map is causing a crash on map start and not just this version but all the prior merged versions.
+I could not make sence of it yet.
 The water pool on the floor looks like stuttering.
 This happen after merging the maps, i tried to solved this but so far nothing worked.